Loading

 Post production and music by Ege Aktan.

-Crit Club is a contextual performance by Cem A. and Roberto Winter and has been commissioned by Het HEM for The Couch.
+Crit Club is a contextual performance by Cem A. and has been commissioned by Het HEM for The Couch.

 Transcript